kauefraga/EDC/scripts/idle-slayer/README.md

 - Run it, leave it alone and when you back to it, know exactly for how long it runs.
 - Currently it's sprinting, jumping, shooting, verifying if there's a portal to use (then using if there is).
 - Obtain the offline rewards if there are.
+- Capture the screen and know exactly how much coins you had at the beginning.

 ## 🎲 Prerequisites